terrestris/distinct-wps/README.md

 directly on a table.
 The table name and layer name must be identical, or the layer must be based on a custom SQL statement.

-If the layer is based directly on a table, specify filters with the `filters` parameter, otherwise use the `viewParams` parameter.
+You can specify filters with the `filters` parameter.
+If the layer is based on a SQL you can specify viewParams with the `viewParams` parameter.

 Please note that parsing/manipulating the SQL might fail.
 If so, have a look at the Geoserver log files to see what might be the problem